brucefoster/figma-icons-sync/README.md

 3. and fetches all the changes optimizing them via SVGo with your preferred config.

 There are no special requirements to frame structure — feel free to use Auto Layout, nested frames, groups, add headings, descriptions and etc.
-The only requirement is that the icons must be components (either component or component set).
+The only requirement is that the icons must be components (either components or component sets).

 ## Prerequisites
 Get a [Figma personal access token](https://www.figma.com/developers/api#access-tokens) on behalf of the user that can view files with icons.